DIY Ceremony Arrangement with Bloom Culture Flowers

 For the greenery, we allot a quarter of a bunch to half a bunch.
 For large pieces like this, we might allot 1/2 to a whole bunch.
 We typically use 2-3 varieties of greenery.
 I start with one variety, here I used Robelini to create reach and add volume, then I layered in salal (or commonly called Lemon Leaf) then a few stems of Baby Blue Eucalyptus.

-?
-SAVVY TIP: Using more greenery cuts down on the amount of flowers you need to use thus saving you money!
+Using more greenery cuts down on the number of flowers you need to use thus saving you money!
 (Imagine me making it rain with your savings!)

 5. Fill in the greenery